Central State Hospital (Indiana): History

-By the early 1970s, most of the hospital's ostentatious Victorian-era buildings had been declared unsound and razed.
-The Men's Department Building (also a Kirkbride Plan structure) had been demolished already in 1941.
+By the early 1970s, most of the hospital's ostentatious buildings had been declared unsound and razed.
+The Men's Department Building (not a Kirkbride design, but instead known as Straight Block, although it had the same goal of providing patients with access to a window for sunlight and fresh air) had already been demolished over 12 years ending in 1941.
 In their place, the state constructed brick buildings of a nondescript, institutional genre.
-These modern buildings and the medical staff therein continued to serve the state's mentally ill until allegations of patient abuse and funding troubles sparked an effort to forge new alternatives to institutionalization which, in turn, led to the hospital's closure in 1994.
+These modern buildings and the medical staff therein continued to serve the state's mentally ill until allegations of patient abuse and funding troubles sparked an effort to forge new alternatives to institutionalization, which, in turn, led to the hospital's closure in 1994.